Room by Room

 Kitchen feng shui is less about decorating the room with symbolic objects and more about making the space feel useful, nourished, and easy to maintain.

 This matters because the kitchen is one of the rooms that affects daily energy the fastest.
 If it feels snagged, dim, crowded, or like every surface is already occupied, the room starts feeling draining instead of supportive.
-Feng shui colors for kitchen is the natural companion to this article because color helps most after the layout and working surfaces are already doing their job.
+Feng shui colors for kitchen is the natural companion because color helps most after the layout and working surfaces are already doing their job.

 The strongest kitchen feng shui comes from clearer use, warmer light, and less daily friction.